seowteckkueh/Python-concoction/README.md

 # Python-concoction
-small tutorial I followed to learn python
+small tutorials I followed from YouTube to learn python